pydata/xarray/doc/internals/zarr-encoding-spec.rst

 dimensions, Xarray proceeds to [optionally] decode each variable using its standard CF decoding machinery used for NetCDF data (see :py:func:`decode_cf`).

+Finally, it's worth noting that Xarray writes (and attempts to read) "consolidated metadata" by default (the ``.zmetadata`` file), which is another non-standard Zarr extension, albeit one implemented upstream in Zarr-Python.
+You do not need to write consolidated metadata to make Zarr stores readable in Xarray, but because Xarray can open these stores much faster, users will see a warning about poor performance when reading non-consolidated stores unless they explicitly set ``consolidated=False``.
+See :ref:`io.zarr.consolidated_metadata` for more details.

 As a concrete example, here we write a tutorial dataset to Zarr and then re-open it directly with Zarr:

 .. ipython:: python

+    import os
     import xarray as xr
     import zarr